methylDragon/ros-tutorials/ROS/04 ROS - Nodelets.md

 As such, you can use the publisher and subscriber interfaces (like the one in the `class_pub_sub` package, in the minimal projects directory) in nodelets, in much the same way!

-You just need to settle some boilerplate, that we'll adapt from [this tutorial]([http://wiki.ros.org/nodelet/Tutorials/Porting%20nodes%20to%20nodelets](http://wiki.ros.org/nodelet/Tutorials/Porting nodes to nodelets)).
+You just need to settle some boilerplate, that we'll adapt from [this tutorial](http://wiki.ros.org/nodelet/Tutorials/Porting%20nodes%20to%20nodelets).